maanavbhavsar/MachineUnlearningInSLMs/README.md

 - **Shiyu-Lab/Wikipedia Person Unlearn**: Used to train and evaluate unlearning methods.
 - **TruthfulQA**: Used to assess the model's ability to generate accurate and truthful responses post-unlearning.

+## Methodology

+1. **Data Preparation**
+   - Loaded datasets and split them into training and testing sets (80-20 split).
+   - Generated structured prompts and perturbations for fine-tuning using the Nemotron-Mini-4B-Instruct model.

+2. **Fine-Tuning**
+   - Applied **DPO** to enable the model to prefer specific outputs while forgetting targeted knowledge.
+   - Utilized **PEFT with LoRA** to efficiently adapt large language models with minimal additional parameters.